julietezekwe/neat-dolphin/src/pages/posts/2018-01-07-fragments-of-iceland.md

 Different reasons for different folks, right?
 But we are going to focus on a few benefits of writing professionally.

 **To re-learn**: Writing things down appear to help us remember the important stuff, and the better our notes are the more likely we are to remember.
 Just taking note helps make what we have learned stick, having to write about it is even better.
 While writing, one tends to revisit the topic learned, do even broader research on the topic, while trying to understand better the underlying principles in order to be able to explain them in their own terms.
-This process obliviously helps one memorize the thoughts and even better, one understands the necessary techniques or approaches to the case study.
+This process obliviously helps one memorise the thoughts and even better, one understands the necessary techniques or approaches to the case study.
 Its been shown that one hardly go wrong with the writing.

-**To Share**
+**To Share:**  The power of sharing things learnt or personal opinions, can to be over emphasised.
+Through sharing, we disseminate information;  there could be someone who has been struggling to understand a certain topic, and will have their "ahah" moment when they read what you have shared.
+Also, we benefit from sharing as it gives others insight on your thoughts and that, they can leverage on to help you improve or correct some possibly misguided notions.
+Sharing is arguably the easiest way of letting people in and creating an avenue for collaboration and growth.

-**To attract**
+**To attract:** While sharing our write ups, we end up attracting people of like minds.
+Going by the saying that goes, “two people that have the same wants are two people that should be friends", we need a community to grow faster.
+We attract different categories of people needed in our growth, starting with mentees, colleagues to mentors and role modes.

-**To affirm**
+**To affirm:** No one is a compendium of knowledge, thus the need to affirm.
+While writing, sharing and attracting, we connect with people who are willing to collaborate and share in our findings and inventions.
+The need for affirmation comes in when most members of our community support or contribute to our work.
+You know the feeling when you make a comment on a platform and got some likes, it clears any doubts that might have existed.
+Affirming what we had written helps attract the validation we crave as humans and it helps encourage us to do more.

-**To inspire**
+**To inspire:** Having attracted different people with what we shared; we at the same time become a source of inspiration to most.
+Thoughts like "if she can do it, then I can too" are common and especially found among people  who are knew in some skill acquisition.
+By inspiring others, we grow the community.

 ## What if I dislike writing?